Rosemary Daniels

 Rosemary Daniels is a fictional character from the Australian Network Ten soap opera Neighbours, played by Joy Chambers.
 She made her first on-screen appearance on 20 February 1986 and appeared intermittently.
 Rosemary is the adoptive daughter of Helen Daniels and the sister of Anne Robinson.
-Rosemary was the first character to discover Jim Robinson's body, following his death.
 Rosemary has been portrayed as a tough businesswoman who runs the Daniels Corporation.
 Chambers reprised the role in 2005 and returned for several episodes to help celebrate the show's 20th anniversary.
 Rosemary returned in 2010 for four episodes to celebrate the 25th anniversary.
 She made the first of her appearances on 6 July 2010 and the last on 20 August 2010.
 Following Chambers' death, Rosemary was killed off-screen in 2024.

 Creation and casting

 Rosemary was introduced as the adopted daughter of Helen Daniels (Anne Haddy).
 She was conceived by executive producer Reg Watson, as an alternative female character to the married and teenage females within the serial at the time.
 Actress Joy Chambers auditioned for Watson and she said she was "delighted to land the role".
 Chambers made her first appearance in early 1986, as "high-powered businesswoman" Rosemary returns to Erinsborough from New York to find her birth mother.
 At the conclusion of the storyline, Chambers returned to her home in Bermuda.
 In November of that year, she filmed a further guest appearance, which aired in 1987.

 Commenting on her character's recurring status, Chambers told Jacqueline Lee Lewis of The Sydney Morning Herald: "The thing about Rosemary is she can come and go.
 She brings a bit of glamour to Ramsay Street in a way."
 Chambers also said that she always looked forward to playing Rosemary, as she liked performing and enjoyed working with the show's cast members, including Haddy.
 She thought that for Rosemary to keep returning, there needed to be a "good viable storyline", as she did not want her character to be written in just because she wanted to come back.